samunicode/samunicode/README_Backup.md

 <img align="right" alt="Coding" width="400" src="https://i.ibb.co/vmMY3RY/gitright.webp">

-<h3 align="justify">I'm a computer science passionate individual who loves taking on new challenges and solving real-world problems.
+<h3 align="center">I'm a computer science passionate individual who loves taking on new challenges and solving real-world problems.
 As a Front-End Developer, UI/UX Designer and Competitive Programmer, I have the opportunity to work on some amazing projects and solve challenging problems.
 I'm also the Chairperson @ CodeChef MUJ Student Chapter, a college club dedicated towards building a robust Competitive Programming culture in the campus and making it accessible to all.</h3>

 ###
-<h3> When I am not coding, you'll find me lifting weights in the gym or at my desk sketching stuff.
+<h3 align="center"> When I am not coding, you'll find me lifting weights in the gym or at my desk sketching stuff.
 Find out more about me & feel free to connect with me here:</h3>

 <p align="center">
 	<a href="https://www.linkedin.com/in/asmit-malakannawar/">